kmtayaban/amfgreenhouse2/README.md

 - includes all data to reproduce analyses
 ## figures
 - final figures formatted for the manuscript
+## main
+- codes to reproduce analyses
 - codes to create figures
-## main
-- code to reproduce analyses
 ## outputs
 - files exported during code execution
 ## supplementary